 - By running the container under warm water

 A microwave is not a good way to thaw milk.
 It can create hot spots in the milk and decreases the milk’s anti infective and health qualities.
-And heating milk above 40°C can damage enzymes.
-(ABM, 2010)
+And heating milk above 40°C can damage enzymes and the immunologically active factors in breast milk (ABM, 2017).

 How long does thawed breast milk last?

-There are a mix of opinions ranging from advice to use thawed milk immediately 10 to within a few hours if left at room temperature (ABM, 2010) to use within 24 hrs in a fridge 11 12.
-Ask Dr Sears explains that frozen milk is less able to inhibit bacterial growth compared to fresh refrigerated milk as it loses some of its immune properties.
+There are a mix of opinions ranging from advice to use thawed milk immediately18 to within a few hours if left at room temperature (ABM, 2017) to use within 24 hrs in a fridge 1920.
+Frozen milk is thought to be less able to inhibit bacterial growth compared to fresh refrigerated milk as it loses some of its immune properties (Sears, 2020).
+However Fogelman et al21 found that human milk might be stable at longer storage times than these quoted in two small pilot studies.
+They call for more research on previously frozen leftover milk before making new recommendations.

 How does freezing affect the quality of milk?

-There may be some small changes to the nutritional value of frozen stored breast milk e.g. a reduction in vitamin C content, changes to some of the fats and a reduction in some of the anti-infective properties.
-However it is still better than formula 13 14.
+There may be some small changes to the nutritional value of frozen stored breast milk e.g. a reduction in vitamin C content, and a reduction in fat, protein, calories and some of the anti-infective properties.23

 Milk storage for premature or poorly babies